-Self-hosted ActiveCollab by defualt runs in production model, but application also supports debug mode.
+Self-hosted ActiveCollab by default runs an in-production model, but the application also supports debug mode.
 This mode is useful when you are troubleshooting the system.

-Once in debug mode, following resources become available:
+Once in debug mode, the following resources become available:

 Enable Debug Mode

 To enable debug mode, open config/config.php file, and look for a line that declares APPLICATION_MODE.
 If that declaration exists, make sure that its value is set to debug.